vseup/direktvermarktet/README.md

 # 🌾 Direktvermarktet

-A simple web app that connects people with local farms and producers offering fresh, regional products through direct sales.
+A simple web app that...
+- connects people with local farms which offer their products through direct sales
-It promotes transparency and fair pricing, and helps consumers make informed, local, and sustainable purchasing choices.
+- promotes transparency and fair pricing
+- helps consumers make informed, regional, and more sustainable purchasing choices

 ---